rungulus/Bucket/README.md

 - removePings: can be 0 or 1, 1 to remove pings, 0 to allow them
 - removeLinks: can be 0 or 1, 1 to remove links, 0 to allow them
 - randomChannels
-  - name: the name of the channel (can be anything
+  - name: the name of the channel (can be anything)
   - channelId: the id of the channel you want the bot in
-  - chance: the percentage chance you want the bot to reply, can be `0-1` - `45% = 0.45`
+  - chance: the percentage chance you want the bot to reply, can be `0-1` - `45% = 0.45` (set this lower than you'd think, 5% is good)
 <hr>

 2. Open a terminal/command prompt in the `bot` folder, then run `npm install` to grab all the dependencies